-At the core of integrity is honesty.
-If my daughter is going to have high moral character she will need to be grounded in the truth.
+If my daughter is going to have high moral character, she will need to be grounded in the truth.At the core of integrity is honesty.
+If my daughter is going to have high moral character, she will need to be grounded in the truth.
 Living by the truth starts by taking an honest look at herself and accepting full responsibility for her actions.
-She will need to understand the extent of the pain caused when she wrongs someone and face it without minimizing it or covering it up.
-She must also see her beauty and not accept the lie the media portrays about how she should look.
+She will need to understand the extent of the pain caused when she wrongs someone and to face it without minimizing it or covering it up.
+She also must see her beauty and not accept the lie the media portrays about how she should look.
 Being fully honest takes an internal strength that refines our maturity and affirms our identity.

-What character traits do you think are important to instill in daughters?
+Sound off: What character traits do you think are important to instill in daughters?